gazebosim/gz-sim/doc/distributed_simulation.md

 gets assigned to a network secondary.
 If there are more performers than secondaries, then some secondaries will receive multiple performers.

-When a secondary is assigned a performer, it is marked as Active and not-Static in the physics simulation environment.
+When a secondary is assigned a performer, it is marked as active and not static (dynamic) in the physics simulation environment.
 For unassigned performers, they are treated as static objects at this point.

-The simulation primary does no physics simulation at this point.
+The primary performs no physics simulation at this point.

 ### Stepping